pybamm-team/pybamm.org/content/news/2025/10/29/pybamm-25.10.md

 ## Fundamental variable for SEI models changed to concentration
 _Implemented by [Simon O'Kane](https://github.com/DrSOKane)_

 SEI models have been updated to use concentration as the fundamental variable (i.e. the variable PyBaMM solves for) instead of thickness.
-This change improves the physical accuracy of the models, and allows for better consistency with other submodels.  and allows for better representation of SEI growth dynamics.
+This change improves the physical accuracy of the models and enables better consistency with other sub-models.
+It also allows for a more accurate representation of the SEI growth dynamics.

 ## Updates in hysteresis parameters
 _Implemented by [Rob Timms (Ionworks)](https://github.com/rtimms)_